- Records Policy

 from the date of credit authorization to make selections and pay all fees in

-Students who believe these Guidelines and Procedures have not been implemented accurately in the evaluation of their transfer credits may initiate an appeal with the Enrollment Services/Registrars Office in conjunction with the appropriate area or department.
+Students who believe these Guidelines and Procedures have not been implemented accurately in the evaluation of their transfer credits may initiate an appeal with the Registrar's Office in conjunction with the appropriate area or department.
 If dissatisfied with appeal results, the standard academic appeal process is available.
 (See the Lansing Community College catalog for more information.)

 NOTE: Lansing Community College's decision to award credit for experiential learning does not obligate any other institution to accept such credits in transfer.
 Receiving institutions reserve the right to assess transcripts of incoming students and award credit as they see fit.
 Credits received by students that are based on experiential learning may not be used for financial aid or veteran's benefits eligibility.
 Some Lansing Community College courses are excluded from experiential learning consideration.